KadamShweta04/SAT/server/docs/index.rst

 The `tottime` defines the time the interpreter ran this particular method without jumping to a sub method.
 The first line here `{method 'poll' of 'select.poll' objects}` is actually the waiting loop for the SAT solver to finish.

 The first method which is self implemented is the call to `static_to_dimacs` which is why this method got fairly much attention in order to get optimized as much as possible.
-See sub section one of this chapter.

 .. [#] https://werkzeug.palletsprojects.com/en/0.15.x/middleware/profiler/#module-werkzeug.middleware.profiler
 .. [#] https://werkzeug.palletsprojects.com/en/0.15.x/